Rainbow-Dreamer/Ideal-Piano/User Manuals/English/Settings Manual.md

 width_or_height_first: fill with width or height

+background_fix_original_ratio: whether to adjust background image according to the original size ratio

-background_transparency: the transparency of background image, from 0 to 255 (transparent to non-transparent)
+background_opacity: the transparency of background image, from 0 to 255 (transparent to non-transparent)

+background_place: position of background image on the screen

 piano_size: piano image size